Data Privacy Protection

 Gary Palgon, Enterprise Systems Journal

 IRI Data Protector Suite 'shield' products like IRI FieldShield -- as well as the SortCL program in the IRI CoSort package and IRI Voracity platform -- support field-level data masking functions for data in tables and files.
 They protect PII, and:

-- find and classify PII so global masking rules can be applied later or at the same time
+- find and classify it so global masking rules can be applied later or at the same time

 - use the data masking (replace, encrypt, pseudonymize, hash, etc.) function you choose for each class of data, preserving referential integrity

 - maintain data realism with format-preserving encryption, pseudonymization, referential integrity, etc.